GBratsos/Zurb-Foundation-SASS/README.md

 * Run `bower install` to install Zurb Foundation.
 * Run `compass watch` to compile the SASS files.
 * Run `compass watch --output-style=compressed` to compile to minified CSS (or edit config.rb).
+* Run `grunt clean` to uncss, autoprefix, minify and auto-update your HTML files.

 ## Updating
 * Run `bower update` to update Zurb Foundation.

+## Updating configuration
+* At [Gruntfile.js](https://github.com/GBratsos/Zurb-Foundation-SASS/blob/master/Gruntfile.js) on lines 22 and 52 you can insert your project files in order to automatically get updated with the minified CSS file.
+* At [config.rb](https://github.com/GBratsos/Zurb-Foundation-SASS/blob/master/config.rb) you can edit the SASS configuration.

 ## File Tree Explaination
 * /resoures - contains the SCSS files.